cmendible/cmendible.github.io/_posts/2017-01-29-net-core-roslyn-and-code-generation.md

 ## 3. Replace the contents of Program.cs
 ---
 The **ChangeNamespaceAsync** method is where the magic occurs.
-It takes the code in a string, parses it, replaces the namespace and finally writes the class to the console and a file.</p>
+It takes the code in a string, parses it, replaces the namespace and finally writes the class to the console and a file.

 ``` csharp
 using System;